 We should not jump to conclusions quite yet.
 Sexual harassment may in fact be intrinsic to human nature, much as we might loathe the thought.
 However, there are many other factors in the ape studies that we also need to consider:

 – Dimorphism: Male chacma baboons are considerably larger than the females, having about twice the average body weight.
-Male eastern chimpanzees are about 37% heavier than females.
+Male eastern chimpanzees are about 37% heavier1 than females.
 In both of these species, the male seems better equipped to be physically dominant than the female.
 (Humans are less sexually dimorphic, with men on average weighing 16.5% more than women.)

 – Harassment is Long-Term: In these studies, sexual harassment occurs primarily when the female is not fertile, followed days later by mating when she becomes fertile.
 Thus males follow sexual coercion as a long-term strategy, not as a one-time episode leading at once to mating.

 – Harassees Seek Out Harassers?
 Both studies found no evidence that female apes generally prefer dominant or aggressive males.
 However, female baboons who had been harassed tended to seek out the specific male who harassed them when they were ready to mate.
 Researchers don’t have a clear understanding of these relationships.
-However, they suggest that the harassed females mated with their harassers because they feared injury if they refused.
+However, they suggest2 that the harassed females mated with their harassers because they feared injury if they refused.

 – Some Chimps Don’t Harass: A study of western chimpanzees found no evidence of sexual coercion.
 Western chimpanzees differ in several ways from eastern chimps: they live in smaller groups, they are more gregarious and the females have more power to determine with whom they will mate.
 Researchers think that one or more of these factors may suppress sexual harassment in the western species.